The First Night

 "The First Night" is a song by American singer Monica for her second studio album, The Boy Is Mine (1998).
 It was written by Tamara Savage and Jermaine Dupri, featuring production and additional vocals from the latter.
 Built around a sample of Diana Ross's 1976 recording "Love Hangover", penned by Marilyn McLeod and Pam Sawyer, who share co-writing credits, the song is about the protagonist's battle with sexual temptations on the night of her first date, despite her conflicting emotions and strong sexual desires.

 Following the major commercial chart success of previous single "The Boy Is Mine", a duet with fellow R&B singer Brandy, "The First Night" song was released on July 28, 1998, as the album's second single by Arista Records.
-Upon its commercial release, it emerged as Monica's second consecutive chart topper, topping both the US Billboard Hot 100 and the component Hot R&B/Hip-Hop Singles & Tracks chart, becoming her first Hot 100 number one (and third R&B number one) as a solo artist.
+Upon its commercial release, it emerged as Monica's second consecutive chart topper, topping both the US Billboard Hot 100 and the component Hot R&B Singles chart, becoming her first Hot 100 number one (and third R&B number one) as a solo artist.
 A remix version with producer Dupri, and rapper Da Brat appeared as a bonus track on Monica's 1998 CD single, "Angel of Mine".

 Background and development

-"The First Night" was written by Tamara Savage and record producer Jermaine Dupri, and production was handled by the latter.
+"The First Night" was written by Tamara Savage and Jermaine Dupri, and production was handled by the latter.
 In the mid-1990s, Savage, a USC alumna and musical performer, signed a development deal with EMI while she was still in college.
 In 1997, her mentor, Big Jon Platt, then Senior Vice President of Creative at EMI Music Publishing, started setting up collaborations between her and EMI writers such as Soulshock & Karlin and Jermaine Dupri.
 EMI flew Savage to Atlanta to co-write a song with Dupri for the South Park: Bigger, Longer & Uncut soundtrack, which was expected to be recorded by singer Janet Jackson, but when Savage began working with Dupri, they decided to focus first on writing a song for Monica, which resulted in "The First Night".

 The song samples the dark, bassy piano chords intro section from American singer Diana Ross's "Love Hangover" (1976).
 Due to its sampling, "Love Hangover" writers Marilyn McLeod and Pam Sawyer are credited as co-writers.
-Recording of "The First Night" took place at the Krosswire Studios in Atlanta, and mixing was overseen by Phil Tan and Durpi at the Silent Sound Studios.
+Recording of "The First Night" took place at the Krosswire Studios in Atlanta, and mixing was overseen by Phil Tan and Dupri at the Silent Sound Studios.
 Dupri performs several ad-libs on "The First Night" but is not placed as a featured artist on the track.
 Monica commented about the song in a 1998 interview with MTV News: "'The First Night' is not an experience of mine, but it's a record that Jermaine Dupri produced, and of whom I've known a long time...It is basically about a guy making an approach towards a woman on the first date."